Overview

 CCIA does not maintain custody of client assets that it manages, although CCIA may be

-deemed to have custody of client assets if the client gives CCIA authority to withdraw
+deemed to have custody of client assets if the client gives CCIA authority to withdraw assets

-assets from a client’s account for the client’s behalf (see Item 15 – Custody, below).
-Client
+from a client’s account for the client’s behalf (see Item 15 – Custody, below).
+Client assets

-to independent investment advisors on an unsolicited basis, at no charge to them so long as
+investment advisors on an unsolicited basis, at no charge to them so long as a total of at least

-a total of at least $10 million of the advisor’s clients assets is maintained in accounts at
+$10 million of the advisor’s clients assets is maintained in accounts at Schwab Institutional,

-Schwab Institutional, and are not otherwise contingent upon an Advisor committing to
+and are not otherwise contingent upon an Advisor committing to Schwab any specific amount

-Schwab any specific amount of business (assets in custody or trading).
-Schwab’s services
+of business (assets in custody or trading).
+Schwab’s services include brokerage, custody,

-include brokerage, custody, research, and access to mutual funds and other investments
+research, and access to mutual funds and other investments that are otherwise generally

-that are otherwise generally available only to institutional investors or would require a
+available only to institutional investors or would require a significantly higher minimum

-significantly higher minimum initial investment.
+initial investment.

 CCIA is independently owned and operated and is not affiliated with Schwab.
 Schwab will